 You can recycle your cooking oil and fats.
 Once you have finished using it, filter it and place it in a container or jar and leave it in the fridge to reuse.
 You may also freeze it to make it last longer.

-For larger amounts of oil, pour it into a sealable, non-recyclable container and toss it in the bin.
+For more significant amounts of oil, pour it into a sealable, non-recyclable container and toss it in the bin.

-If you are going to reuse your cooking oil, just make sure that it is filtered.
-Remember to be mindful of other people's dietary requirements.
-If a guest is a vegetarian, then avoid using the fat you have cooked animal products in.
+If you reuse your cooking oil, make sure that it is filtered.
+Remember to be mindful of other people’s dietary requirements.
+If a guest is a vegetarian, avoid using the fat you have cooked animal products in.

 Can You Dispose Of Cooking Oil In The Garden?

 You can recycle cooking grease in your garden.
 You can mix it into your compost system but remember to use small amounts.
-It is best to use vegetable-based cooking fat, such as olive oil or sunflower oil.
+It is best to use vegetable-based cooking fat, olive oil, or sunflower oil.